-Module VIS-IVVA-M Advanced Information Visualization and Visual Analytics Advanced Information Visualization and Visual Analytics 6 ECTS / 180 h (since WS22/23) Person responsible for module: Prof. Dr. Fabian Beck I Contents: The course discusses methods for interactive information visual analysis.
-Visualizations blend with algorithmic solutions and ge a research-oriented perspective, the design and evaluation of s well as their practical and interdisciplinary application in various alization and systems for explorative visual t adopted to domain-specific needs.
-Giving such methods is the focus of the course, as s fields.
-The students recognize the possibilities and limitations of data visualization methods to concrete application examples.
-They uperception and cognition as well as their implications for the visa a sound overview of possibilities for the visual representation ovisualization techniques to new problems and justify design dealer to integrate visualization techniques with interaction techniques with interaction techniques solutions.
-They can evaluate visualization technistudies. visualization and are able to apply understand the foundations of visual sual representation of data.
-They have f abstract data and are able to adapt cisions.
-On a conceptual level, they are iques and algorithmic solutions and design niques in quantitative and qualitative user Remark: The workload for this module typically is as follows: Lecture and exercise sessions: 45h Preparation and review of the lecture: 30h Work on exercises and assignments: 75h Preparation for the exam: 30h prerequisites for the module: none Pacammandad prior knowladga:
+Module VIS-IVVA-M Advanced Information Visualization and Visual Analytics Advanced Information Visualization and Visual Analytics 6 ECTS / 180 h (since WS22/23) Person responsible for module: Prof. Dr. Fabian Beck Contents: The course discusses methods for interactive information visual analysis.
+Visualizations blend with algorithmic solutions and get a research-oriented perspective, the design and evaluation of su well as their practical and interdisciplinary application in various adopted to domain-specific needs.
+Giving uch methods is the focus of the course, as Learning outcomes: The students recognize the possibilities and limitations of data v visualization methods to concrete application examples.
+They un perception and cognition as well as their implications for the visu a sound overview of possibilities for the visual representation of visualization techniques to new problems and justify design deci- able to integrate visualization techniques with interaction technic visual analytics solutions.
+They can evaluate visualization technic studies. nderstand the foundations of visual ual representation of data.
+They have abstract data and are able to adapt isions.
+On a conceptual level, they are ques and algorithmic solutions and design Remark: The workload for this module typically is as follows: Lecture and exercise sessions: 45h Preparation and review of the lecture: 30h Work on exercises and assignments: 75h Preparation for the exam: 30h prerequisites for the module:

+none

-Recommended prior knowledge.
-Admission requirements.
+Recommended prior knowledge: Admission requirements:

 Basic knowledge in information visu none

 knowledge in algorithms and data s

-interaction, and machine learning a
+interaction, and machine learning a interaction, and machine learning and data science can be beneficial.

 Frequency: every winter Minimal Duration of the Module:

-semester 1 Semester
+semester